jipelski/smart-home/README.md

 # Overview

-The **Smart Home Automation System** is an IoT-based application designed to collect environmental data from various sensor, and to manage various IoT devices.
+The **Smart Home Automation System** is an IoT-based application designed to collect environmental data from various sensors, and to manage various IoT devices.
 It provides real-time updates, historical data, and allows users to have a better understanding of their enviroment.
-In later versions, it will allow users to create routines for a various range of IoT devices such as actuators, switches, radios, etc.
+In later versions, it will allow users to create routines for a range of IoT devices such as actuators, switches, radios, etc.

 # Architecture Overview
 <img src="./assets/Smart_Home_Flowchart.png" alt="Smart Home Flowchart"/>